FinAuditing: A Financial Taxonomy-Structured Multi-Document Benchmark for Evaluating LLMs: Conclusion

 \section{Conclusion}

-In this work, we present \textsc{\finauditing}, the first benchmark designed to evaluate LLMs on structured, hierarchical, and taxonomy-driven financial multi-documents.
-Built upon real-world XBRL filings, \textsc{\finauditing} defines three complementary tasks, FinSM, FinRE, and FinMR, which jointly assess structured semantic consistency, hierarchical relationship understanding, and multi-step mathematical reasoning.
-Our extensive zero-shot evaluation of SOTA LLMs shows that even leading models such as GPT-4o, DeepSeek-V3, and Fin-o1-14B still struggle with cross-document reasoning, structured interpretation, and taxonomy alignment.
-These findings highlight the limitations of current LLMs in financial auditing and emphasize the importance of developing models with stronger structural grounding and reasoning awareness.
+In this work, we present \textsc{\finauditing}, the first benchmark designed to evaluate LLMs on structured, hierarchical, and taxonomy-driven financial reasoning across multi-document filings.
+Built from real-world XBRL data, \textsc{\finauditing} defines three complementary tasks, FinSM, FinRE, and FinMR, which jointly assess structured semantic consistency, hierarchical relationship understanding, and multi-step mathematical reasoning.
+Our extensive zero-shot evaluation of state-of-the-art LLMs shows that even leading models, such as GPT-4o, DeepSeek-V3, and Fin-o1-14B, still struggle with cross-document reasoning, structured interpretation, and taxonomy alignment.
+These findings highlight fundamental limitations in current LLMs for financial auditing and emphasize the importance of developing models with stronger structural grounding and explicit reasoning awareness.
 We release all datasets and evaluation code to support future research on trustworthy financial intelligence.